 If you’re exhibiting your work in a group show, the gallery is likely working with a curator who has their own vision for how to display your work alongside other talented photographers.

-However, if you’re preparing for a solo exhibition, are producing your own exhibition, or are trying to organize your work in your home, Printique’s Wall Design Wizard can save you a lot of trouble – and math!
+However, if you’re preparing for a solo exhibition or are trying to organize your work in your home, Printique’s Wall Design Wizard can save you a lot of trouble – and math!
 The best part about our Design Wizard is that it’s free.
 It’s also a great way to virtually sell multiple prints to collectors by showing them different ways the work might look on a wall or even in their own homes.
-Check out the tutorial below to get started.

 Printique prints may be archival, but we highly recommend the following easy steps to preserve and care for them.
 If you’re framing using Printique frames, you won’t need to do much as we use all archival materials and UV coated glass to protect your images from fading.
 If you’re storing them in a portfolio book or box, we recommend using acid free materials.
 Make sure to keep them in a dry (30-40% relative humidity), cool (room temperature or below, but not too cold!), clean, and stable environment.
 For best results, avoid attics, basements, and other locations with potential leaks and environmental extremes.